 Only 4 Ingredients

 The crustier and chewier the bread, the less fat in the dough– also known as a “lean dough.”
 We’re using a lean dough for our artisan loaf today.
-(If you’re curious, a “rich dough” is a soft bread dough with the presence of fat, such as butter and eggs– the kind we need for overnight cinnamon rolls.)
+(If you’re curious, a “rich dough” is a soft bread dough with the presence of fat, such as butter and eggs– the kind we need for overnight cinnamon rolls and honey butter rolls.)
 Without fat, we’re left with the basics.

 - Bread Flour: While you can use all-purpose flour in this recipe, I strongly recommend using bread flour.
 Just like when we make olive bread, bread flour produces a stronger, chewier bread and that makes a big difference in recipe with only 3 other ingredients.